-In the past few years, the Netherlands has contributed a relatively limited number of uniformed personnel to UN missions.
+Until the new Dutch contribution to MINUSMA, in the past few years, the Netherlands has contributed a relatively limited number of uniformed personnel to UN missions.
 However, the Dutch participate in a substantial number of NATO and EU missions.
-The generic importance attached to UN peacekeeping by successive governments is shown by Dutch support for the UN's policies and assistance for training of African forces and SSR in Africa to stimulate African contributions to UN peacekeeping operations.
+The generic importance attached to UN peacekeeping by successive governments is shown by Dutch support for the UN's policies and assistance for training of African forces and SSR in Africa to stimulate African contributions to UN peacekeeping operations, as well as by the return to UN peacekeeping in MINUSMA.

-Political and Security Rationales: Politically, the Netherlands often follows the United States, or contributes when European regional stability is at stake, such as in the Balkan region.
+Political and Security Rationales: Politically, the Netherlands often follows the United States, or contributes when European regional stability is at stake, such as in the Balkan region, or in the Sahel, where the rationale is to fight terrorism and international organized crime.
 These rationales particularly play a role at the right of the political spectrum.
 Moreover, as the Netherlands strives towards a comprehensive approach, it prefers to deploy its military in tandem with development cooperation.
 Therefore, deployment is more likely in countries where the Netherlands is a major donor, particularly the Horn of Africa, the Great Lakes region and the Middle East.
 Similarly, if the armed forces are deployed in an area due to political rationales, Dutch development funds are likely to follow.